 July 18 2011: Qt 4.7.3 and Qt 4.8 (beta) has been successfully compiled by this guide.
 Just replace version number where applicable.

 - Visual C++ 2010 contains all necessary SDKs for Qt compilation.
-However if you plan to use Qt with Phonon you need to install additional software from Qt for Windows Requirements list.
+However if you plan to use Qt with Phonon you need to install DirectX SDK first.

 - Install Perl if you are going to compile Qt >= 4.8.0